 Our ultimate vision for the Center is to be specialty center devoted to raptor species from all over the world for the public to visit and enjoy.

-I am a raptor ecologist, master falconer and a PhD Candidate at Antioch University New England with research focusing on Golden Eagle population dynamics for the entire state of Arizona.
-Additionally, I hold a BS in Biology and a MS in Environmental Policy and Management.
+I am a master falconer and raptor ecologist with research focusing on Golden Eagle population dynamics and nesting ecology in western North America.
+Additionally, I hold a PhD in Environmental Studies, MS in Interdisciplinary Environmental Studies, a MS in Environmental Policy and Management and BS in Biology.

 I love all things raptor.
 When I am not studying raptors, I am flying raptors in the fields of Northern Arizona and when not doing that, I am educating the public about raptors.
-I love all animals, especially birds, but I have decided to devote my entire life to making the world a better place for raptors.
-I founded the International Raptor and Falconry Center as decade long desire to fulfill that goal.
+I love all birds but, I have decided to devote my entire life to making the world a better place for raptors.
+In 2017, I founded the International Raptor and Falconry Center as decade long desire to fulfill that goal.

 BOARD OF DIRECTORS

 Secretary - Jeanna Mandeville - September 2018-2020 EMAIL: Jeanna@raptorfalconrycenter.org